 8. How do I show impact?

 It is important to turn your mind to the impact of your work and achievements when you submit any evidence.
 This is because impact is the result or outcome of your achievement and it is usually measurable in some way.
-Qualifying criteria 1 is about making significant impact due to your contribution.
+It is about making significant impact due to your contribution.

-Whatever your impact is, you must show how your work has made an impact either to the project, to a person, the company, to the revenue or to business processes.
+Whatever your impact is, you must show how your work has made an impact either to the project, to a person, the product led digital technology company, to the revenue or to business processes.
 You must show how that was measured and the effect of your work.
 In other words, metrics is key when you select the impact criteria.

 9. How do I show innovation?